Tod Leiweke laid groundwork for the Lightning’s Stanley Cup. Now, he’s doing the same for the Seattle Kraken.

 After all, what would the Lightning’s fate have been had it dropped its first-round opener against Columbus?
 Instead, Brayden Point’s goal midway through the fifth overtime period gave the Lightning a huge mental edge in that series.

-And what may have happened this round had Johnson — now the third Washington native to win a Cup after Wayne Hicks and T.J.
+And what might have happened this round had Johnson — now the third Washington native to win a Cup after Wayne Hicks and T.J.
 Oshie — not drawn a critical penalty by Jamie Benn in overtime of Game 4?
 That blown call on a phantom trip led to the winning goal and a 3-1 series stranglehold for the Lightning.

 Only one regular season NHL champion has also won the Cup the last 12 years.
 The Lightning made the conference finals Leiweke’s first season in 2010-11 before a short rebuilding phase.